In this article:

 2. 50% of small businesses take 24 hours or longer to recover from a cyberattack, which significantly impacts operations and customer trust.
 [18]

-3. 80% of small business leaders plan to increase their cybersecurity spending, and recognize the growing need for better protections.
+3. 63% of small business leaders increased their cybersecurity spending, and recognize the growing need for better protections.
 [11]

 4. Less than 30% of SMBs manage their security in-house, instead relying on external sources such as: